Heartbreak and Hope in Lesbos

 Front Lines of Refugee Crisis

-Our book is available on AMAZON.
+Our book is available at local bookstores and through AMAZON.

 INTERVIEW with Syrian Refugee, Sahar Kharsa who landed in Molyvos, Lesbos